zaisid/DATA3402---Tabular-Data/README.md

 ## Problem Formulation

 The inputs were the various characteristics and given attributes of the diamonds, such as their cut, clarity, dimensions, etc., and the target variable, or output, was the price of the diamonds.
 This was a regression task.
 In the first round of modelling, linear regression, decision tree, and random forest were all utilized.
-Different iteractions of each were done with different subsections of the cleaned dataset.
+Different iterations of each were done with different subsections of the cleaned dataset.
 During the second round ("Diamonds_ModelDeepDive"), polynomial regression was also added, since the tree models seemed to be inconsistent and overfitting, while the linear regression seemed to be too simple.
 Polynomial regression proved to be a good balance.

 ## Performance Comparison

 The key performance metrics were the R² and RMSE.
 Residual plots and performance plots (during the second round) were also used and compared to evaluate model performance.
 Initially, random forest performed best, with an R² value of 0.992, and the lowest RMSE value, however this was likely overfit.
-This issue was attempted to be rectified within the second round, where cross-validation was utilized to get an averade R² across folds.
+This issue was attempted to be rectified within the second round, where cross-validation was utilized to get an average R² across folds.
 The tree-based models proved to be inconsistent across different train-test cuts, whereas the linear regression performed more consistently.
 Interestingly, every model's R² score seemed to "dip" at a certain section of the cross-validation.
 This led to the decision to use a polynomial regressor to improve on the basic linear regression and also avoid the pitfalls of the tree-based models.

 ![Screenshot 2025-05-02 at 9.55.56 AM.png](README_files/5a5f70fd-53bb-49e1-bef4-12a957944976.png)